The periodicity conjecture for pairs of Dynkin diagrams: Mutations of products

 \end{itemize} \end{corollary}

-\begin{proof} a) This follows from part b) of Lemma~\ref{lemma:composed-mutation-of-product} and the fact that the endoquiver of a mutation of a cluster-tilting object is the quiver appearing in the mutated quiver with potential as recalled at the end of section~\ref{ss:reminder-quivers-with-potential}.
+\begin{proof} a) This follows from part b) of Lemma~\ref{lemma:composed-mutation-of-product} and the fact that the endoquiver of a mutation of a cluster tilting object is the quiver appearing in the mutated quiver with potential as recalled at the end of section~\ref{ss:reminder-quivers-with-potential}.

 b) We proceed by induction on $p$.
 For $p=0$, there is nothing to show.
 For $p=1$, the assertion follows from part e) of Lemma~\ref{lemma:composed-mutation-of-product}.
 Now suppose that $p\geq 1$ and that we have an isomorphism